NVIDIA/DALI/docs/compilation.rst

 Change directory (``cd``) into ``docker`` directory and run ``./build.sh``.
 If needed, set the following environment variables:

-* PYVER - Python version used to create docker image with DALI installed inside.
+* PYVER - Python version used to create a docker image with DALI installed inside.
 The default is ``3.6``.
 * CUDA_VERSION - CUDA toolkit version (10 for 10.0 or 11 for 11.0).
 The default is ``11``.
 If the version is prefixed with `.` then any value ``XX`` can be passed and the user needs to make sure that Dockerfile.cudaXX.deps is present in `docker/` directory.
 * NVIDIA_BUILD_ID - Custom ID of the build.
 The default is ``1234``.
 * CREATE_WHL - Create a standalone wheel.
 The default is ``YES``.